 The list below ranks colleges based solely on the popularity of their Civil Engineering degree.
 Read the methodology.

 These Civil Engineering colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 It's difficult to beat Iowa State University if you want to study Civil Engineering.
+Graduates from the Civil Engineering major at Iowa State University get 4.7% more than the average college grad in this field.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 This school is known for a low crime rate, among the safest schools in the country.
 The average scholarship awarded to freshmen is $6,384 with 78.0% of freshmen getting some type of scholarship.
 Take a virtual tour to explore Iowa State's campus.

 Any student pursuing a degree in Civil Engineering has to check out The University of Texas at Austin.
 The University of Texas at Austin Civil Engineering majors make 6.1% more than the average Civil Engineering graduate.
 The University of Texas at Austin is among the largest schools in Texas.